pradyun/Py2C/README.md

   extensible with a lot of scope for improvement if needed.<br>

-> Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generaters start generating C/C++ code (some time before that happens).
+> Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generaters start generating C++ code (some time before that happens).

 Here's Py2C in action on Hello World: